-The Fletcher Initiative on Religion, Law and Diplomacy is headed by Dr. Elizabeth Prodromou and supported by a team of graduate students who organize the annual fall conference and Spring Speaker Series.
+The Fletcher Initiative on Religion, Law, and Diplomacy is supported by a team of graduate students and undergraduate interns who organize the annual fall conference and Spring Speaker Series.

 Current Student Leadership